ajibolagenius/SimpleGameWindow/README.md

 This script creates a simple game window using Pygame.

 The script initializes Pygame, sets up a display window with a specified width and height, and enters a main loop to keep the window open and listen for events.
-The window is filled with a black background, and a red rectangle and a blue circle are drawn on it.
+The window is filled with a black background, and various shapes (rectangle, circle, line, ellipse, and polygon) are drawn on it.

 ## Modules